‘Dance Moms’ Not Cancelled: Abby Lee Miller & More Original Stars Might Leave

 — Bryan Stinson (@BryanStinson) February 3, 2017

 However, it is unclear if Abby will be back.
 So far, all signs are pointing to her leaving.
-In a post on Instagram, Miller suggested that Dance Moms is not being cancelled.
+In a post on Instagram, Miller suggested that Dance Moms is not being canceled.
 It might even be moving forward without her since an audition for new cast members was apparently held by the network without her knowledge.

 Interestingly, the audition clips from aspiring Dance Moms cast members were sent to the reality star, who had no idea such was happening.
-This gave Miller the impression that the show is not being cancelled.
+This gave Miller the impression that the show is not being canceled.

 Having received “over a hundred emails,” Abby clarified that she was “not offered a formal pick-up agreement for any more episodes,” hence the auditions make no sense to her.

-Miller then speculated that Dance Moms producers may have gone behind her back once again and launched an audition for a new season without telling her, which goes to show that the series is not being cancelled after all.
+Miller then speculated that Dance Moms producers might have gone behind her back once again and launched an audition for a new season without telling her, which goes to show that the series is not being canceled after all.

 “In [seven] seasons, I still cannot get a creative credit on the show, yet some lil nothing producer has never even been to a B’way show gets one?
 My creativity and eye for detail will be much better utilized elsewhere!”